surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 	}

 You know that each function body has its own variable scope.
 Well it's not magical : the engine switches the scope tables before calling the function code, so that if this one asks for a variable, it will be looked for into the right table.
 And as functions and methods are all the same, you can read some instructions about binding the ``$this`` pointer for a method.
+If you want to know more about `$this`, you should read [that part of the object related article](http://jpauli.github.io/2015/03/24/zoom-on-php-objects.html#what-is-this).
 Let's keep going.

 	if (fbc->type == ZEND_INTERNAL_FUNCTION) {